 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-With the information that's before me, I don't have any record on whether it was cancelled or not, it probably was, but for the work around getting the renovations and addition of office and program spacing, that's the work is supposed to start on summer of 2023.
+With the information that's before me, I don't have any record on whether it was cancelled or not.
+It probably was, but for the work around getting the renovations and additional office and program spaces, the work is supposed to start in the summer of 2023.
 Thank you, Mr. Speaker.